Spearhead-class expeditionary fast transport: Program

 Funding for the construction of an eleventh EPF was appropriated by Congress in the FY 2015 National Defense Authorization Act.
-The procurement of long-lead-time material and initial engineering support for the Expeditionary Fast Transport (EPF) 12 (formerly Joint High Speed Vessel 12) was announced on 5 May 2016 under the Naval Sea Systems Command's contracting activity (N00024-16-C-2217).
-On 16 September 2016, Austal was awarded a contract to design and construct EPF-11 and EPF-12.
-On 13 February 2018, Navy Secretary Richard V. Spencer announced the name of T-EPF-12 as Newport.
+In May 2016, the procurement of long-lead-time material and initial engineering support for the Expeditionary Fast Transport (EPF) 12, formerly Joint High Speed Vessel 12, was announced under the Naval Sea Systems Command's contracting activity.
+In September 2016, Austal was awarded a contract to design and construct EPF-11 and EPF-12.
+In February 2018, Navy Secretary Richard V. Spencer announced the name of T-EPF-12 as Newport.

 Congress allocated money for a 13th Expeditionary Fast Transport (EPF) in the FY 2018 budget, and a 14th EPF in the FY 2019 budget.
-On 18 October 2018, the navy awarded Austal a $57.8 million order to fund the procurement of long lead-time materials, which included diesel engines, water jets and reduction gears, for the construction of the 13th EPF.
-On 3 December 2018, the navy awarded Austal a $40.4 million order to fund the procurement of long lead-time materials, which included diesel engines, water jets and reduction gears, for the construction of the 14th EPF.
+In October 2018, the navy awarded Austal a $57.8 million order to fund the procurement of long lead-time materials, which included diesel engines, water jets and reduction gears, for the construction of the 13th EPF.
+In December 2018, the navy awarded Austal a $40.4 million order to fund the procurement of long lead-time materials, which included diesel engines, water jets and reduction gears, for the construction of the 14th EPF.

-On 26 March 2019, the Navy awarded Austal a $262 million contract for the design and construction of two additional Expeditionary Fast Transport Ships, EPF-13 and EPF-14.
-This follows the long lead-time materials contracts awarded in October the previous year, of $57.8M for EPF-13, and in December $40.4M for EPF-14.
-Construction of EPF-13 is scheduled to commence in late 2019, and EPF-14 is to follow in the middle of 2020.
-On 26 February 2021, the U.S. Navy awarded Austal a $235 million contract for the detailed design and construction of EPF-15.
+In March 2019, the Navy awarded Austal a $262 million contract for the design and construction of two additional Expeditionary Fast Transport Ships, EPF-13 and EPF-14.
+This follows the long lead-time materials contracts awarded in October 2018, of $57.8M for EPF-13, and $40.4M in December 2018 for EPF-14.
+Construction of EPF-13 is scheduled to begin in late 2019, and EPF-14 is to follow in the middle of 2020.
+In February 2021, the U.S. Navy awarded Austal a $235 million contract for the detailed design and construction of EPF-15.
 EPF-15 will include enhanced medical capability.